 "As a club, Leicester has a great way of bringing you back down to earth quite quickly.
 We came back and I got married so that brought me back down to earth pretty quickly as well.
 You start preparing for the new season and, with rugby, whatever happened last week is last week.
 You forget about it very quickly and start planning for what’s next."

 On a disappointing tour in 2005

 "When you look back at 2001, that was a massive high for me, but 2005 was a big disappointment.
 To go over there and be uncompetitive was frustrating.
 When you get on the biggest stage you want to play your best rugby and the Lions fell well short.
-That was disappointing but, as an organisation, I think they've learned a hell of a lot from that and that bodes very well for South Africa."
+That was disappointing but, as an organisation, I think they’ve learned a hell of a lot from that and that bodes very well for South Africa."

-Corry was a try scorer against Manawatu on the 2005 Lions tour to NZ
+Corry was a try scorer against Manawatu on the last Lions tour to New Zealand

 "I’ll be on the Lions tour, I can guarantee you.
 I won’t be playing, but I’ll be there!
 I’ll be out there having a good time.
 Saying that, you never know.
 Look at Andy Nicol in 2001, he was out there having fun and he still got in the squad for the final game so never say never!"